2022 anti-social guide to surviving Chinese New Year

 Send mandarin oranges from the comfort of your couch

 The practice of sending or exchanging mandarin oranges symbolises the wishing of prosperity and fortune unto the recipient.
 However, delivering mandarin oranges in person can be a lot of work.
-For the time being, you can't personally deliver beyond two households either.
+For the time being, you're also encouraged to limit yourself to one visit per day.

 If a crate isn't feasible, you could have the oranges delivered to your abode, and use the GrabExpress option in your Grab app to have exactly one pair of mandarin oranges couriered.
 Alternatively, there are local small businesses that specialise in sending pairs of Lukan - like Yaya.Papaya and Fruitwerkz.